tomaskovarik271/PIPECD/DEVELOPER_GUIDE.md

 *   **GraphQL (Yoga + `graphql-request`):**
     *   Backend uses GraphQL Yoga for its performance in serverless environments.
     *   Schema is defined directly in `graphql.ts` (could be moved to separate `.graphql` files later).
-    *   Resolvers call functions/services potentially located in `/lib`.
+    *   Resolvers call functions/services located in `/lib`, using helpers from `lib/serviceUtils.ts` for auth/errors.
     *   Authentication is handled via JWT in the `Authorization: Bearer` header, verified in the Yoga `context` factory using `supabase.auth.getUser()`.
-    *   Frontend uses `graphql-request` for simple, direct query/mutation execution.
+    *   Frontend uses `graphql-request` via the configured `gqlClient` in `lib/graphqlClient.ts`.
 Middleware injects the auth token.
+Data fetching logic is primarily encapsulated within Zustand store actions (`stores/useAppStore.ts`).
 *   **Supabase:**
-    *   **Auth:** Ensure Production Supabase has correct Provider keys and Site URL config.
+    *   **Auth:** Frontend auth state changes are monitored in `App.tsx` and synced to the Zustand store (`useAppStore`).
+Production Supabase requires correct Provider keys and Site URL config.
     *   **Migrations:** Emphasize manual application to production via linked CLI.
     *   **RLS:** Policies defined in migrations apply to both local and prod (once migrated).
+Backend service calls use authenticated clients (via `getAuthenticatedClient` in `lib/serviceUtils.ts`) to ensure RLS policies are enforced based on the user's JWT.
     *   **Clients:** Backend uses root `.env` (local) or Netlify function env vars (prod).
 Frontend uses `VITE_` vars baked in at build time.
 *   **Inngest:**
     *   Event sending (`graphql.ts` for `crm/contact.created`, `crm/deal.created`) works locally and in prod.
     *   Event handling function definitions (`inngest.ts`) rely on `INNGEST_SIGNING_KEY` for security in deployed environments.
     *   **Local Handler Execution:** Due to limitations with `netlify dev` proxying, reliably triggering and debugging the *execution* of Inngest functions locally is problematic.
     *   **Recommended Local Workflow:** Use `netlify dev` for general development.
 Run `npx inngest-cli dev` separately to monitor *sent* events via its UI (`http://localhost:8288`). **Verify event handler execution logic in deployed environments** (e.g., Netlify deploy previews or production) by checking Netlify Function logs or adding temporary detailed logging within the Inngest function itself.
 *   **Netlify:**
     *   Build command handles frontend dependency installation.